jacknlliu/ros-docker-images/README.md

 # Known Issues and Limitations
 - It will be a large image.
-- common issue about NVIDIA GPU driver
+- common issues about NVIDIA GPU driver

 # Reference